-The Transitional Living Program at Bethany is a trauma-informed, strength-based and responsive program.
-Transitional Living Program helps young adults prepare to be living independently in the community by offering them an opportunity to work toward independence.
+The Transitional Living Residences program at Bethany is a trauma-informed, strength-based and responsive program.
+Transitional Living Residence helps young adults prepare to be living independently in the community by offering them an opportunity to work toward independence.

 Young adults will utilize the independent living skills they have learned previously by practicing with team members.
 Later they work on those same skills on their own at an appointed time.
 This program allows our youth to further develop and practice sustaining the following skills:

 - Budgeting and Money Management Skills